zarf-dev/instruqt/02-deploy-zarf-package/assignment.md

 Deploy the Package
 ===

 Let's run the `zarf package deploy` command to kick off the deployment.
 You will be prompted to enter values for the variables we defined when creating the packge.
-You can stick to the default values for everythign but the password value.
+You can stick to the default values for everything but the password value.
 ```run
 zarf package deploy
 ```